 A related problem exists in languages that allow overloading or overriding of keywords or standard library function identifiers.
 Such overloading can lead to confusion about which entity is intended to be referenced.
 For issues of overriding and overloading methods in object-oriented programming, see 6.41 Inheritance [RIP].

-Definitions for new identifiers should not use a name that is already visible within the scope containing the new definition.
-Alternately, utilize language-specific facilities that check for and prevent inadvertent overloading of names should be used.
+It is an important principle that definitions for new identifiers do not use a name that is already visible within the scope containing the new definition, or alternately, that language-specific facilities check for and prevent inadvertent overloading of names are used.

 6.20.4 Applicable language characteristics